-Also, use of a term SECURE BANKING indicates that the disputed domain name might have been registered for "phishing" purposes in future - for hosting a web page imitating a real page of the Complainant (i.e. bank website) with an intention to mislead customers and have them disclosed confidential information as, for example, passwords, login etc. This conclusion is also backed by a finding that various internet security filters block the domain name website for its potential harmful or unsecure content.
+Also, use of the dispute domain name for a website that mimics official banking site indicates that the disputed domain name might have been registered for "phishing" purposes - for hosting a web page imitating a real page of the Complainant (i.e. bank website) with an intention to mislead customers and have them disclosed confidential information as, for example, passwords, login etc.